samon03/Web-programming/README.md

 # Web-programming
 In the projects, i had used **PHP, HTML, CSS, Javascript &amp; Ajax**.

-So, a short introduction of those languages given below :
+A Brief introduction of those languages is given below :

 **PHP :** Hypertext Preprocessor (or simply PHP) is a server-side scripting language designed for web development.